-Alex is a college football columnist who enjoys long walks to the fridge and alternate jerseys.
+Alex joined FanRag Sports in October 2014 as a college football columnist and breaking news writer.
+A graduate from Eastern Illinois, he enjoys long walks to the fridge and alternate jerseys.
 He doesn't trust anyone that likes yellow Starburst and swears that he will be reincarnated as an NHL third-line winger.

 Dave Holcomb has covered numerous sports at the high school, college and professional levels since 2011.
 In 2014, he received his first full-time opportunity at The Sports Network to cover fantasy sports for the MLB, NBA, NFL & NHL.
 Holcomb was a finalist for the FSWA Hockey Writer of the Year & Basketball Writer of the Year awards in 2014.
 In August of 2015, he joined the team at FanRag sports.
 He hopes to continue to share his passion and love for sports, real and fantasy, with all readers.
 Holcomb presently acts as a Fantasy Football columnist & AFC East beat writer at Today's Pigskin, a New York Islanders/Pittsburgh Penguins beat writer & Fantasy Hockey columnist at Today's Slapshot, a Syracuse Orange beat writer at Today's U and Fantasy Baseball columnist at Today's Knuckleball.